OsmnCnG/OsmnCnG/README.md

 # Hi there! :dolphin:
 I'm Osman Can, an Electrical and Electronics Engineering student.
-Welcome!
+Welcome to my Github!

 ## About Me :man_technologist:
 - :mortar_board: I am pursuing a degree in Electrical and Electronics Engineering.